Loving Tina? us on GitHub0.0k

 1.2 Setup your folder structure

-Before generating any code, create a clean folder where your project will live.
+Before generating any code, create a new folder where your project will live.
 This helps AI understand where new files should go and keeps your workspace organized.
+Trying to manage TinaCMS code in a random folder can confuse the AI.

 1.3 Use a TinaCMS starter kit

 AI works best when it has context.
 Having the template gives it some code to model itself on.
-Follow along with our official guide or ask your assistant to do it for you:
+Use our Tina Starter CLI tool or ask your assistant to do it for you with a prompt like the one below:

 Once installed, explore the generated files so you understand how TinaCMS is wired together.
 Your AI assistant will reference this structure automatically in later prompts, so the more you know your starting point, the more precise your direction will be.